Sorry, you need to enable JavaScript to visit this website.

 Career guidance and counselling services

-Most of the activities related to career guidance of young people are carried out within the framework of the National Youth Strategy 2009-2024 (Nemzeti Ifjúsági Stratégia 2009-2024) and/or the Youth Guarantee Programme, but the role of the general public infrastructure needs to be mentioned as well.
+Most of the activities related to career guidance of young people are carried out within the framework of the National Youth Strategy 2009-2024 and/or the Youth Guarantee, but the role of the general public infrastructure needs to be mentioned as well.
 The last action plan of the National Youth Strategy for 2016-2017 [1535/2016.
 (X. 13.)
-Korm. határozat] requires the provision of support in young people's career planning.
+Korm. határozat] required the provision of support in young people's career planning.
 The related activities and the different services provided at important points of individual career-decisions – choosing a school, further education, choosing a profession, entering the labour market – create a bridge and facilitates, the transition from learning to learning and from education to the world of work.
+The strategy has expired and there is no information on new youth strategy.

 The following actors also plays an important role in career guidance and counselling:

-(For more information on these, see sub-chapter 3.3 Skills forecasting.)
+(For more information on these, see 3.3 Skills forecasting.)

 Legal background